-The subject of poor air quality has become increasingly prevalent in Birmingham over the last decade and it was no surprise to see that the city, along with five others outside of London, is being mandated by the European Commission and the Government to introduce a Clean Air Zone by 2020.
+The subject of poor air quality has become increasingly prevalent in Birmingham over the last decade and it was no surprise to see that the city, along with five others outside of London, was mandated by the European Commission and the Government to introduce a Clean Air Zone by 2020.

-The Zone was due to go live in the summer, however, due to the Coronavirus pandemic, Birmingham City Council have put the start date back to early 2021 in order to allow businesses and residents to recover from the fallout of COVID-19.
+The Zone was due to go live in the summer, however, due to the Coronavirus pandemic, Birmingham City Council have put the start date back to June 2021 in order to allow businesses and residents to recover from the fallout of COVID-19.
 Click Here for more details

 The Council’s proposal, which rests on charging heavily polluting vehicles for entering into parts of the city centre (covering all of the roads within but not including the A4540 middle way ring road - see map), is likely to impact a number of GBCC members that operate in and travel through the area.